chad388/pbassembly-deployments/README.md

 $ bsub -oo pb_run.log -R "rusage[mem=20000] span[hosts=1]" -q research-hpc -a 'docker(halllab/pbassembly:0.0.6)' fc_run fc_run.cfg
 ```
-This stage of the assembly process took 1 day 20 hours when running on the data for sample HG02886.
+This stage of the assembly process took 44 hours or ~1.83 days when running on the data for sample HG02886.

 The main output from this stage is a collapsed haplotype assembly of contigs in fasta format named p_ctg.fasta (primary contigs)
 ```